JoniMatias/GameOfLife/README.md

 ## Commands

 After each step, the program prompts the user for a command.
 User can give two kinds of commands:
 * Step command is given by leaving the prompt empty, and just pressing enter.
+This moves the game of life one step forward.
 * Toggle command, where user toggles a single cell from dead to alive or vice versa can be given by giving the 0-indexed coordinates for that cell, separated by space.
   * i.e. Command "2 3" would toggle the cell at coordinates (2,3)